honeycombio/logspout-honeycomb/README.md

 Expects to ingest JSON log lines, and will send JSON blobs up to Honeycomb, annotated with the current logspout stream, container, container ID, hostname, and docker image name.

-If the log lines being streamed through Logspout aren't JSON, the contents of the message will be tucked under a `"message"` key in the Honeycomb payload, alongside the metadta mentioned above.
+If the log lines being streamed through Logspout aren't JSON, the contents of the message will be tucked under a `"message"` key in the Honeycomb payload, alongside the metadata mentioned above.

 # Building